NecroReindeer/comp140-hardware/README.md

 # COMP140 Hardware Hacking

 ## The controller

-####Images and Video
+* Please see images relating to the design, development and finished project in the 'pictures' folder
-Please see images relating to the design, development and finished project in the 'pictures' folder.
+* See the video in the "controller demo" file (in the Learning Space submission only).
-See the video in the "controller demo" file.
+* The Arduino firmware code is located in the 'controller' folder.
-The Arduino firmware code is located in the 'controller' folder.
+* There is also a code snippet of code I added to the game in the 'hotrod snippet.md' file in the 'controller' folder
-The version of the game that works with the controller is in the [hardware-hacking-version branch](https://github.com/NecroReindeer/comp130-mobile-game-app/tree/hardware-hacking-version) of the COMP130 Kivy Game.
+* The version of the game that works with the controller is in the [hardware-hacking-version branch](https://github.com/NecroReindeer/comp130-mobile-game-app/tree/hardware-hacking-version) of the COMP130 Kivy Game.

 #### How to use